OmarRida5/BankingSystem/README.md

 Notes to consider:
 - The maximum number of accounts is 100 accounts
 - When depositing, an extra 1% of the depositing amount is added to the account
-- When withdrawing, an extra 3% of the withdrawn amount is deduced from the account
+- When withdrawing, an extra 3% of the withdrawn amount is deducted from the account
-- When transfering, each user has 1.5% deduced from each account
+- When transfering, each user has 1.5% deducted from each account

 The program interactively deals with the ATM user, until the user requests to terminate the program